Fortifications of Mdina: Layout

 The two gates into the city, Mdina Gate and Greeks Gate, are located within the curtain walls of the land front.
 Remains of the medieval double walls as well as the 18th-century Torre dello Standardo are located just within the city walls.
 The land front is surrounded by a deep ditch, and a traverse-like battery is located in its eastern extremity.

-Most of the eastern walls of the city consist of an en crémaillère enciente built in the mid-16th century, although parts of the walls date back to the medieval period.
-The pentagonal Despuig Bastion, built in the 1740s during the magistracy Ramon Despuig, is grafted below the walls on the northeastern corner of the city.
+Most of the eastern walls of the city consist of an en crémaillère enceinte, built in the mid-16th century, although parts of the walls date back to the medieval period.
+The pentagonal Despuig Bastion, built in the 1740s during the magistracy of Ramon Despuig, is grafted below the walls on the northeastern corner of the city.

 The northern walls of Mdina still retain their medieval form with a few Hospitaller modifications, and they contain the only surviving tower in the city walls.
 St. Mary's Bastion or Ta' Bachar Bastion, which was built in the 16th century, is grafted on the northwest corner of the city.
 This is linked to St. Peter Bastion by the Magazine Curtain, a long casemated curtain wall built in the 1720s in the western part of the city.
 A small gate built by the British in the 19th century is located within this curtain wall.